Dallinger/Dallinger/docs/source/configuration.rst

 ``group_name``
     Assign a named qualification to workers who complete a HIT. *Unicode string*.

+``qualification_blocklist``
+    Comma-separated list of qualification names.
+Workers with qualifications in this list will be prevented from viewing and accepting the HIT.

 ``title``
     The title of the HIT on Amazon Mechanical Turk.